dynamsoft-docs/company-docs/customer-portal/renewal.md

 You can also send email <sales@dynamsoft.com> to ask for official quote or proforma invoice to process the renewal order.

-## Can I renew the item which has expired
+## Renew the item which has expired

 Please contact us via email <support@dynamsoft>.

-## How can I align renewal date for multiple orders
+## Align renewal date for multiple orders

 Please contact us via email <support@dynamsoft>.